CCMKCCMK/PolySecure/README.md

 ## 1. Overview

-The Secure Storage System is an end-to-end encrypted file storage application that allows users to securely store, share, and manage their files.
+The PolySecure System is an end-to-end encrypted file storage application that allows users to securely store, share, and manage their files.
 This manual provides detailed instructions for deploying and using the application on Windows 11.

 **Key Security Features:**